thepushkarp/Impersonator/README.md

 ---

+**Disclaimer**: _This project was made for fun to explore the possibilities of text generation.
+DO NOT use this with somebody's data without their proper consent._

-Internally, Impersonator can generate texts in two ways:
+Impersonator can generate texts in two ways:

 -   The `/impersonate` command uses Markov Chains
 -   The `/impersonate2` command uses Character Level RNNs